reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 In this example, a CustomPage is derived from :class:`~reahl.web.ui.TwoColumnPage`.
 That way the CustomPage inherits all the abovementioned niceties from :class:`~reahl.web.ui.TwoColumnPage`.
-To ba a useful main window for this application, CustomPage only needs to add an :class:`~reahl.web.ui.HMenu` to the `.header` of the :class:`~reahl.web.ui.TwoColumnPage` on which it is based.
+To ba a useful page for this application, CustomPage only needs to add an :class:`~reahl.web.ui.HMenu` to the `.header` of the :class:`~reahl.web.ui.TwoColumnPage` on which it is based.